 Since then, I’ve had carnitas more times than I care to admit – with many return trips to the California store-front and a number of visits to Mexico.
 And perhaps the best I had in Mexico (in Oaxaca) were just as good, but I’m not convinced they were better.
 So, the store-front version is what I’ve strived for ever since – experimenting with different methods and always working toward that magical recipe.
 Years and many plates of carnitas later, I’m happy to report that the keys to success are a traditional two-step cooking method (slow moist heat followed by browning) and a trio of dried chilis.

-- CULINARY SCIENCE NOTES: MOIST-HEAT COOKING -WITH AND WITHOUT BROWNING
+- COOKING TIPS AND TOOLS: MOIST-HEAT COOKING -WITH AND WITHOUT BROWNING

 A slow moist-heat cooking method uses low temperatures and simmers (immersed) or braises (partial liquid) food.
 This means there is no browning, and, therefore, there is less flavor and color (Method #1 below).
 To fix this problem, you can use a two-step process, brown first and then use slow, moist-heat (Method #2 below).
 This works great for beef stew, where the meat is browned first at a high temperature and then slow-cooked with moisture for tenderness.
 Unfortunately, this method doesn’t work for carnitas where you not only want flavor and color from browning but a mix of textures in the final product.
 To address this problem, simply reverse the two-step process – slow-cook first and brown second (Method #3 below).
 The slow moist-heat cooking tenderizes meat and saturates flavors, while the second step generates color, additional flavor and texture.